Jesus delivers teacher from rage and OCD

 God was at the table in a feast, calling me to come in to join Him.
 She quietly asked if it meant anything to me.
 I began shakily.
 “I’ve always been too afraid to approach and ask God for things, perhaps not wanting to bother Him… Um, I suppose like it is with my dad.”
 I’d been having difficulty admitting it for quite some time – and only the Lord would have known the way I felt.

-And then the Lord, through a cleansing prayer session later, unveiled my distorted perspective and co-operation, knowingly and unknowingly, with the enemy.
+And then the Lord, through a renewal prayer session later, unveiled my distorted perspective and co-operation, knowingly and unknowingly, with the enemy.
 Believing Satan’s lies and accusations had influenced my thoughts and subsequent behaviour.

 Revelation.
 My dad has always loved me.